Phenyo28/RBN-Smart-Waste-Sorter-Project-project-5-PD/README.md

 - Red LED: Electronic

 **5. Sorting Action**
-ESP32 activates the corresponding servo motor to open the correct bin door.
+- ESP32 activates the corresponding servo motor to open the correct bin door.
-Item drops in; servo closes after a short delay.
+- Item drops in; servo closes after a short delay.

-Feedback
+**6. Feedback**
-OLED display shows sorting message.
+- OLED display shows sorting message.
-Buzzer beeps to confirm successful sorting.
+- Buzzer beeps to confirm successful sorting.

-Reset
+**7. Reset**
-LEDs turn off and servos return to the closed position.
+- LEDs turn off and servos return to the closed position.
-System waits for the next item.
+- System waits for the next item.